Extended Period of Indemnity Definition

 The limits set by extended business income policies are not factored in addition to the limit set by the business income coverage that was purchased.
 Rather, the lost income during this period is paid out of the regular business income limit.

 If you need help understanding the definition of extended period of indemnity, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.